How to Build a Campfire: Step by Step

 4. Add Tinder

-Place tinder inside the log cabin.
+Add tinder to the inside of the cabin shape.
 Tinder can be dry paper, cardboard, or twigs found on the ground.
-Don’t pull branches from living trees as it will harm the tree and the moisture from a living tree will make your campfire more difficult to start.
+Don’t pull branches from living trees as it will harm the tree and besides — the moisture from a living tree will make your campfire more difficult to start.

 Campfire not lit yet with an arrow pointing to the kindling